Educational Psychology (EPSY)

 EPSY 100.
 Introduction to Human Development and Learning.
 3 hours.

 Examines basic concepts and theories in human development.
 Discusses relationships between biological, cognitive, social, and cultural aspects of development with learning across the lifespan.
-Course Information: Prerequisite(s): Consent of the instructor.
+Individual and Society course.

 EPSY 150.
 Human Development and Learning Academic Success.
 2 hours.